percona/pmm/docs/how-to/account-info.md

 You can check the list of available Paid Advisor checks in the [Percona Platform documentation](https://docs.percona.com/percona-platform/checks.html).

-When you connect with a customer accouny, PMM  reveals two new tabs on the main menu, where you can check all the information available for your customer accounts:  **Entitlements** and **Support tickets**:
+When you connect with a customer account, PMM  reveals two new tabs on the main menu, where you can check all the information available for your customer accounts:  **Entitlements** and **Support tickets**:

 ![!image](../_images/CustomerTickets.png)